Foreign Policy / Global Security

 Current Military Conflicts

-On April 6th, 2017, Trump ordered the bombing of a military airbase in Syria.
+On April 6, 2017, Trump ordered the bombing of a military airbase in Syria.
+The U.S. military fired more than 50 Tomahawk missiles at the al-Shayrat Airfield, trying to cause serious damage to Syrian aircraft.
 This bombing was a response to Syrian President Assad's April 4th use of chemical weapons against his own citizens in the Syrian province of Idlib.
-Prior to this attack, the White House did not seek formal approval from Congress, but the Trump Administration did notify Russia, an ally of Syria, of the impending attack.
-An eyewitness source told ABC News that the Syrian base had been cleared prior to the bombing.
+Before this attack, the White House did not seek formal approval from Congress, but the Trump administration did notify Russia, an ally of Syria.

 On September 30, 2015 Vladimir Putin launched the first Russian air strikes to aid Bashar al-Assad who has been waging war on Syrian citizens since 2011.
 The humanitarian crisis has steadily worsened, especially after Russia began active military support for Assad.The regimes of Vladimir Putin and Bashar al-Assad have both committed documented war crimes and crimes against humanity during the war, including:

 - Multiple uses of chemical weapons against civilians

 - Displaced 11,000,000 people from their homes, 5,000,000 have fled the country becoming refugees and 6,300,000 are displaced within Syria.
 Half of these displaced people are children.